 Since the Trust’s formation, the team has grown and now includes many experts and volunteers.
-We work alongside a number of partners to create a multi-disciplinary team to help us deliver this ambitious project.
+We work alongside a number of partners, creating a multi-disciplinary team to help us deliver this ambitious project.

-Lynx were hunted to extinction 1300 years ago for their pelts.
 Apex predators such as lynx play a crucial role in promoting forest regeneration and biodiversity by controlling deer numbers.
-Without this vital species the UK has a huge overpopulation of deer which has led to natural forest regeneration effectively stopping with all the negative biodiversity implications.
+However, the lynx was hunted to extinction in the UK 1,300 years ago, and without this vital species we now have a huge overpopulation of deer.
+With too many deer overgrazing and preventing natural forest regeneration, the biodiversity of our woodlands is suffering.

-According to the State of Nature Report, the UK is now one of the most impoverished countries in the world in terms of biodiversity.
-As well as a moral obligation to right the wrong of exterminating lynx in the first place, the return of the lynx will breathe life into the UK’s damaged ecosystems and help with climate change mitigation by promoting forest regeneration.
+In fact, according to the 2019 State of Nature Report, the UK is now one of the most impoverished countries in the world in terms of biodiversity.
+As well as a moral obligation to right the wrong of exterminating lynx in the first place, the return of this big cat will breathe life into the UK’s damaged ecosystems, and will help with climate change mitigation by promoting forest regeneration.

-We are working towards a 5 year trial reintroduction of the Eurasian lynx to two specially selected sites in the United Kingdom.
-From source populations in northern Europe, we will transport 12 lynx to the UK, who will be fitted with state of the art GPS collars - we will know where these individuals are 24 hours a day.
-Once released, our team will monitor not just the lynx but also their impact on local ecology and communities.
+We are working towards a 5 year trial reintroduction of the Eurasian lynx to two specially selected sites in the UK.
+Sourced from populations in northern Europe, 12 lynx will be transported to the UK and fitted with state-of-the-art GPS collars so that we will know where each individual is 24 hours a day.
+Once released, our team will monitor not just the lynx, but their impact on local ecology and communities as well.

-Currently we are building up to our second license application.
-Working with a team of expert ecologists and conservationists, we are getting everything in place to submit our application.
-Our first application was rejected which was entirely expected given that other such reintroductions such as beavers took several license applications to get permission.
+Currently, we are working with a team of expert ecologists and conservationists to build up to our second license application.
+Our first application was rejected; an entirely expected outcome given that the reintroduction of other species, such as beavers, took several license applications before permission was granted.

-We have addressed the comments we received and are now preparing to resubmit in 2020.
-With your help we are confident of a positive outcome.
-There is no time to waste, the UK needs lynx back now.
+We have addressed the comments that we received on the first application, and are now preparing to resubmit in 2020.
+With your help, we are confident of a positive outcome.
+There is no time to waste: the UK needs lynx back now.